-Contractors MUST use the standardized reporting billing sheet separately summarizing the total reimbursements for tiered pricing bed days (paid if used) for services due to the Contract for the period of service and MUST include sufficient documentation to support all billing charges.
-Tiered Pricing bed billings MUST include the days of the month, the number of beds charged for each day, the total number of tiered pricing bed days for tiers one through four charged for that month.
+Contractors MUST use the standardized reporting billing sheet separately summarizing the total reimbursements for regular per bed days and per diem bed days (paid if used) services due to the Contractor for the period of service and MUST include sufficient documentation to support all billing charges.
+Per diem bed billings MUST include the days of the month, the number of beds charged for each day, the total number of per diem beds days charged for that month and the total per diem cost for the month.